 Tape eye shield securely over your procedure eye while sleeping for the first two nights to prevent accidentally bumping or rubbing your eye.

-No bedroom fans on the night of your procedure to prevent excess drying of the eyes while
+No bedroom fans on the night of your procedure to prevent excess drying of the eyes while sleeping.

-You may resume normal non-water workouts after your postop day one
+You may resume normal non-water workouts after your postop day one appointment.

-If your surgeon places a bandage contact lens in your eye following the procedure, he will tell At your postop day one exam, tell your technician if your bandage contact lens is still in place as we will usually remove this.
+If your surgeon places a bandage contact lens in your eye following the procedure, he will tell you.
+At your postop day one exam, tell your technician if your bandage contact lens is still in place as we will usually remove this.
 If your contact falls out prior to your visit, do not replace it.
 Keep your eyes closed and use preservative-free artificial tears for comfort.
 Call our office and we can discuss whether you would like us to replace the lens for you.